mikev/SecurityQuiz/README.md

 A reasonable implementation solution is to cache the intermediate API results.
 Conceptualy easy, but it does require setting up a local cache.
 It also involves design decisions about merging or clearing existing data.
 Future improvement...

-2. Output Format
-My output almost matches the spec.
-Howver, the spec was vague about whether the json is normalized or exactly matches the source API data.
-I did normalize the output.
-Also, to keep the code generic, I always normalize the incident fieldnames json, e.g. with the field name ""machine_ip" for example
-This may not be what the spec author intended.
-My solution is written in C# which strongly types the data.
-Passing the json data through is easier in a dynamically typed language, comnpared to C#.

-From a design and product perspective a normalized API would be better than exposing the underlying API data structures.
-In any case this should be clarified.

-3. Added json string
+2. Added json string
-My json includes "Data" in the output.
-I didn't have time to remove this extraneous json string.
+My json includes a key string "Data" in the output.
+I didn't have time to remove this extraneous json key string.

+All my incident data is normalized to this format

+                {
+                "type": "executable"
+                "priority": "critical",
+                "machine_ip": "17.99.238.86",
+                "timestamp": 1500020421.9333,
+                }

+The problem specifies normalized data, but this exact format should be clarified.